JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: i don't understand that last image

-NS: Colour Space - non colour  ts is  how  i added a  texture

-NS: i called it  bump  and i canged the  colour Space to non colour
+NS:  Colour Space - non colour  ts is  how  i added a  texture  i called it  bump  and i canged the  colour Space to non colour

 DS: ok